This Video Reveals 28 Pilates Exercises that Will Sculpt, Strengthen, and Define Your Entire Body – Using the Pilates Wunda Chair.

 It’s a chair that is essentially a sturdy, cushioned box – with a resistance panel that can be pressed down.

-The panel has a platform-pedal on its end that you put your feet or hands on, and metal springs inside the box make it easy to customize the level of resistance.
+The panel has a pedal on its end upon which you can place your feet or hands – and metal springs inside the box make it easy to customize the level of resistance.